Opposition to Thai coup simmers, ex-PM in 'safe place'

 The Pentagon said on Saturday it was cancelling training and readiness exercises with Thailand, as well as a visit to Thailand by U.S. Pacific Fleet Commander Admiral Harry Harris, and one by a top Thai commander to the U.S. Pacific Command.

 Human Rights Watch said rights in Thailand were in "free fall".
-But in what appeared to be a quick move to win over some of Thaksin's core supporters, Prayuth said on Friday paying farmers money owed under a failed subsidy scheme organized by Yingluck's government was a priority.
+But in what appeared to be a quick move to win over some of Thaksin's core supporters, Prayuth said on Friday paying farmers money owed under a failed subsidy scheme organised by Yingluck's government was a priority.
+(Full Story)

 STIRRINGS OF OPPOSITION